Polish nun, cardinal who defied communism are beatified

 Sunday's ceremony comes after the Holy See has punished around 10 Polish bishops and archbishops over reported cover-ups of sexual abuse of minors by priests under their authority.

-The revelations of clerical abuse and coverups have been pushing some Poles away from the church and leading some to opt their children out of religion classes in schools.
+The revelations of clerical abuse and coverups have been pushing some Poles away from the church and leading some to take their children out of religion classes in schools.

-Some Poles are also angry about the church's closeness with the right-wing authorities and a new restriction on abortion.
+Some Poles are also angry about the church's closeness with the right-wing authorities and the country's new restriction on abortion.
 The ruling, which went into effect earlier this year, denies women the right to abort fetuses with congenital defects.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.